Good End. Locate Profeco refris almost double the price depending on the branch

 While it can be found at 6,999 pesos if purchased in Salinas y Rocha de Ermita or in Elektra de Avenida Aztecas 2244.

-In 8,436 pesos you can buy an LG refrigerator, GT 32 WDC 315 with two doors, one horizontal and the other vertical, in Sears de Insurgentes, but the same appliance is acquired in Liverpool, Satélite Branch, for 9,729 pesos, same price at which it is sold at various Walmart locations, representing a difference of 14% between the highest and the lowest price.
+In 8,436 pesos you can buy an LG refrigerator, GT 32 WDC 315 with two doors, one horizontal and the other vertical, at Sears de Insurgentes, but the same appliance is purchased in Liverpool, Satélite Branch, for 9,729 pesos, same price at which it is sold at various Walmart locations, representing a difference of 14% between the highest and the lowest price.

 The price of a Mabe refrigerator, RMA 1130 and MF, graphite with two doors, one horizontal and one vertical, 302.37 DM3, is sold at Chedraui, Mundo E branch, at 9,875 pesos, at Sears Insurgentes at 9,899 pesos and Up to 12,198 pesos at LaComer at the Torres de Satélite, El Olivar, Miguel Ángel de Quevedo and Insurgentes branches.